Corporate Governance Guidelines

 If the individual elected as Chairman of the Board is an employee of the Company, the independent Directors shall also elect a Lead Independent Director.

 From time to time, the Board conducts a review of the compensation of its directors in relation to similarly situated companies.
 Board compensation should be consistent with market practices but should not be set at a level that would call into question the Board’s objectivity.
-The Board makes changes in its director compensation practices only upon the recommendation of the Corporate Governance Committee and following discussion and approval by the Board.
+The Board makes changes in its director compensation practices only upon the recommendation of the Compensation Committee and following discussion and approval by the Board.

 The Board believes that directors should hold meaningful equity ownership positions in the Company.
 To assist in accomplishing that objective, the Board believes that a significant portion of director compensation should be made in the form of Company equity.